bernatgel/karyoploter_tutorial/README.md

 # Examples of plots created with karyoploteR

-This repo contains a number of small examples on how to use the Bioconductor package [karyoploteRR](http://bioconductor.org/packages/release/bioc/html/karyoploteR.html) to create karyoplots, that it, the chromosome ideograms accompained by any arbitrary data.
+This repo contains a number of small examples on how to use the Bioconductor package [karyoploteR](http://bioconductor.org/packages/release/bioc/html/karyoploteR.html) to create karyoplots, that is, the chromosome ideograms accompained by any arbitrary data.

 The first part is a tutorial-like series of simple examples showing the different parts